FalkorDB

 Choose Your Path

-- GraphRAG Path: If you’re aiming to implement advanced graph reasoning and generative AI tasks, jump directly to the GraphRAG SDK section [1].
+- GraphRAG Path: If you’re aiming to implement advanced graph reasoning and generative AI tasks, explore our GenAI Tools section, starting with the GraphRAG SDK.

 Primary Features